PaloAltoNetworks/pcs-postman/Collection_Runner/Bulk_Archive_Compute_Incidents/README.md

 Error | Did you check?
 ------------ | -------------
 POST Error | Make sure you imported the Prisma Cloud Postman Environment, and you set the correct [API endpoint](https://github.com/PaloAltoNetworks/pcs-postman#instructions-on-how-to-setup-the-postman-collections-and-environments-relating-to-prisma-cloud-including-compute-console-api-requests)
-400 Bad Request | If you are getting 200s for the Login POST and List Incidents GET, and only a 400 for the actual Add User POST, check your CSV format
+400 Bad Request | If you are getting 200s for the Login POST and List Incidents GET, and only a 400 for the actual Archive Incident POST, check your CSV format
 401 Unauthorized | Make sure you set the proper Access/Secret key in the /BODY of the Login request

 As always, if anything is incorrect or needs updated, please submit a PR and will take a look.